gersonjferreira/Computational-Physics-Class-Notes/docs/python/numpy.rst

 Introduction to numpy
 =====================

-I'm writting this tutorial.
+I'm writing this tutorial.
 For now check these:

 - https://numpy.org/devdocs/user/quickstart.html